-We now to turn evidence from regressions of estimated impacts on each of the labor market outcomes considered in Tables 1 and 2 on the indicator variable for a positive self-reported evaluation.
-In terms of our earlier discussion, we report estimates of $\beta_1$ from equation (3), where the dependent variable consists of an experimental impact estimate based on subgroup variation in impacts as in equations (5) and (6).
-These estimates appear in Table 3, where each entry in the table represents a separate regression.
-The rows correspond to particular labor market outcomes.
-Each of the four demographic groups has two columns of estimates, one for each of the two sets of covariates used in estimating equation (5).
-The columns headed by (1) contain the estimates using the covariates from Heckman, Heinrich and Smith (2002), while the columns headed by (2) contain the estimates using the covariate set chosen by the stepwise procedure.
+We now to turn to evidence based on regressions of experimental subgroup impact estimates for the eight outcomes on participant evaluations.
+In terms of our earlier discussion, we report estimates of $\beta_1$ from equation (3), where the dependent variable is an experimental impact estimate based on subgroup variation in impacts (estimated from equations (5) and (6)).
+Table 3 shows the results.
+Each entry in the table shows $\beta_1$ and its standard error from a different regression.
+Rows show all regression results using one of the eight impact estimates as the dependent variable.
+Columns are grouped into four pairs of two columns.
+Each pair of columns shows regression results in one of the four basic demographic groups.
+Within each column pair, the two columns show results based on the two different sets of covariates used to estimate equation (5).
+The columns headed by (1) contain the estimates based on the covariates from Heckman, Heinrich and Smith (2002), while the columns headed by (2) contain the estimates using the covariate set chosen by the stepwise procedure described earlier.
 The final two rows of the table summarize the evidence in each column; in particular, they give the numbers of positive and negative estimates and, within each category, the number of statistically significant estimates at the five and ten percent levels.

-The evidence in Table 3 suggests little, if any, relationship between the experimental impact estimates based on subgroup variation and the self-reported evaluations.
+The regression evidence in Table 3 suggests little, if any, relationship between the experimental impact estimates based on subgroup variation and the self-reported evaluations, echoing the results of Tables 1 and 2.
 While the estimates lean negative in the aggregate, only a handful of the estimates reach conventional levels of statistical significance (and not all of those fall on the negative side of the ledger).
-The regression evidence thus compounds the evidence from the simple bivariate relationships examined in Tables 1 and 2.
 Either the participants do not weigh labor market impacts very heavily in their response, or else their impact estimates (or ours) do not do a very good job of capturing the actual impacts.